Summer Horseback Riding Day Camp

 Checklist for What to Bring & Wear to Day Camps:

-- nutritious snack, lunch and drinks, water bottles for refilling
+- nutritious snack, lunch and drinks, water bottles with LOTS to drink

 - your own sunscreen